 The ALS Association Northern Ohio Chapter

-Regulatory barriers and limited incentives to pursue innovation have hindered the development of new treatments and diagnostic tools for ALS and other diseases with unmet medical needs.
-In fact, people with ALS will die in an average of just two to five years because an effective treatment does not exist and because diagnostics and biomarkers have not been identified that can speed diagnosis, improve care and expedite the discovery of new treatments.
+Regulatory barriers and limited incentives to pursue innovation have hindered the development of new treatments for ALS and other diseases with unmet medical needs.
+In fact, people with ALS will die in an average of just two to five years because an effective treatment does not exist.

-The MODDERN Cures Act (Modernizing our Drug and Diagnostics Evaluation and Regulatory Network) would accelerate the search for a treatment for ALS and other diseases by removing the barriers that limit medical innovation and by providing incentives to develop new treatments and diagnostic tools that can improve, prolong and, ultimately, save lives.
-Specifically the bill will: Encourage research on treatments, which have been set aside in the lab, but hold promise for treating diseases with unmet medical needs; remove barriers and provide incentives to develop new diagnostics; and ensure timely and appropriate reimbursement for new tests and treatments so that patients have access to the latest medical technology as soon as possible.
+The Dormant Therapies Act would accelerate the search for a treatment for ALS and other diseases by removing the barriers that limit medical innovation and by providing incentives to develop new treatments that can improve, prolong and, ultimately, save lives.
+Specifically the bill will: Encourage research on treatments that hold promise for treating diseases with unmet medical needs, but have been set aside in the lab because they lack or have weak patents.